Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Canon EOS RP: (Best Camera for Photography Beginners)

-When I started photographing for a national magazine, I was working on a series about women diagnosed with breast cancer and decided not to treat it (or “watchful waiting,” as it’s called).
+When I started photographing for a national magazine, I worked on a series about women diagnosed with breast cancer.

-It wasn’t late before we realized that we were working on something more than just a magazine photo shoot and that our project would be much bigger than we thought!
+It wasn’t too late before we realized that we were working on something more than just a magazine photo shoot and that our project would be much bigger than we thought!

 I photographed these women for three years: in their homes, workplaces, and wherever they wanted me to be.